oracc/oracc-rest/README.md

 python -m ingest.bulk_upload
 ```

 This will ingest the data contained in the `/neo` folder into the Elasticsearch database.
+Note that we do not use `nano` in the above command, this is to make sure that the script reads from the virtual environment that was created earlier.

 The [ingest](ingest) folder also has some additional information and alternative ways of performing the indexing.